-- (a) Notes that the scale for considering "significant development capacity" should be at a Greater Christchurch level, not at a Selwyn District level; - (b) Recognises that the CRPS seeks to avoid urban development outside of existing urban areas or greenfield priority areas, unless expressly provided for in the CRPS, and could delay other growth and urban regeneration areas identified in Our Space, where infrastructure and the public transport system, has already been built and served; - (c) References the transport implications on Christchurch City, and notes that the proposal relies on future public transport that has not been funded, which has implications in terms of transport efficiency and contributions to climate change, noting that it is unclear how the proposal will achieve a reduction in greenhouse gas emmissions; - (d) Seeks a higher minimum density requirement of 15 hh/ha to support viable public transport if approved; and - (e) Seeks that any outcomes from the Social and Affordable Housing Action Plan are incorporated into the plan change, if approved. - 28.
-Both submissions consider PC71 is inconsistent with the agreed strategic planning framework established through Our Space and the CRPS and seek that the request be declined.
+- (a) Notes that the scale for considering "significant development capacity" should be at a Greater Christchurch level, not at a Selwyn District level; - (b) Recognises that the CRPS seeks to avoid urban development outside of existing urban areas or greenfield priority areas, unless expressly provided for in the CRPS, and could delay other growth and urban regeneration areas identified in Our Space, where infrastructure and the public transport system, has already been built and served; - (c) References the transport implications on Christchurch City, and notes that the proposal is not well connected to public transport routes, noting that the nearest bus stop is approximately 1-2.5 kilometres from the plan change area, and it is unclear how the proposal will lead to a reduction in greenhouse gas emmisions, which is a requirement of the NPS-UD; - (d) Notes that 67% of residents from Prebbleton commute to Christchurch, and that an increase in commuter traffic will mean more people making more trips, resulting in increased emissions, congestion and longer journey times; - (e) Seeks a higher minimum density requirement of 15 hh/ha to support viable public transport if approved; and - (f) Seeks that any outcomes from the Social and Affordable Housing Action Plan are incorporated into the plan change, if approved. - 28.
+Both submissions consider PC68 is inconsistent with the agreed strategic planning framework established through Our Space, and that it does not give effect to the CRPS.
+As a result, the Councils submissions seek that the request be declined.